jiankaig/project-jokebot/README.md

 ```

 ### Download pre-trained model
-download the model [here](https://mega.nz/folder/MmB1gIIT#8ilUTK1-BO80aoXxKOIhpg). unzip and place the folder "colbert-trained" under models in root directory of project, like so:
+download the model [here](https://mega.nz/folder/MmB1gIIT#8ilUTK1-BO80aoXxKOIhpg). unzip and place the folder "colbert-trained" under models(add "models" folder as well) in root directory of project, like so:
 ```
 project-jokebot
         .